mockk/mockk/README.md

 confirmVerified(mock1, mock2)
 ```

-There is no big sense to use it for `verifySequence` and `verifyAll` as this verification methods already exhasutively cover all calls with verification.
+There is no big sense to use it for `verifySequence` and `verifyAll` as this verification methods already exhaustively cover all calls with verification.

 It will throw exception in case some calls left without verification.